aridoza/foundational-java/java-basics/methods-and-scope-lesson/README.md

 #### Parameters (Enclosed Within Parentheses)

-Parameters are arguments passed into a function when it's called.
-This makes the function more dynamic.
+Parameters are arguments passed into a method when it's called.
+This makes the method more dynamic.

 Let's look back at the `returnSum()` method.